Sonny Stitt: Early life

 Edward Hammond Boatner Jr. was born in Boston, Massachusetts, and grew up in Saginaw, Michigan.
-He had a musical background: his father, Edward Boatner, was a baritone singer, composer, and college music professor; his brother was a classically trained pianist, and his mother was a piano teacher.
+He had a musical background: his father, Edward Boatner, was a baritone singer, composer, and college music professor; his brother was a classically trained pianist, his sister sang on Broadway and his mother was a piano teacher.
 He was placed for adoption in 1924 by his father and adopted by the Stitt family in Saginaw.
+He learned piano from the age of seven until his parents bought him a clarinet.
 He later began calling himself "Sonny".
 While in high school in Saginaw, he played in the Len Francke Band, a local popular swing band.

-In 1943, Stitt met Charlie Parker.
+By age 15, Stitt was modeling his playing on Johnny Hodges and Benny Carter, but became a disciple of Charlie Parker after hearing him on a Jay McShann record.
+In 1943, while Sonny was part of Tiny Bradshaw's band that was visiting Kansas City, Stitt went searching for and met his idol.

+"I told him I played alto.
+He said, 'Let's go someplace and blow.'
+We picked up a piano player and went to a place called the Gypsy Tea Room.
+We blew for about an hour, mostly some blues.

+Bird told me: 'You play too much like me.'"

 As he often recalled, the two men had similar styles.
 Parker is alleged to have remarked, "Well, I'll be damned, you sound just like me", to which Stitt responded, "Well, I can't help the way I sound.
 It's the only way I know how to play."
 Kenny Clarke said of Stitt, "Even if there had not been a Bird, there would have been a Sonny Stitt."

 During the 1940s, he played alto saxophone as a member of Tiny Bradshaw's big band, Billy Eckstine's big band with Gene Ammons and Dexter Gordon, and Dizzy Gillespie's big band.
 Stitt was a leader of Bebop Boys and Galaxy in 1946 and 1948, respectively.

 When playing tenor saxophone Stitt seemed to break free from some of the criticism that he was imitating Parker's style, and began to develop a far more distinctive sound.
 He played with other bop musicians including Horace Parlan, Bud Powell, and Eddie "Lockjaw" Davis, a fellow tenor with a distinctly tough tone in comparison to Stitt, in the 1950s, and recorded a number of sides for Prestige Records as well as albums for Argo, Verve, and Roost.
 Stitt experimented with Afro-Cuban jazz in the late 1950s, and the results can be heard on his recordings for Roost and Verve, on which he teamed up with Thad Jones and Chick Corea for Latin versions of such standards as "Autumn Leaves".